liam-wiltshire/talks/machinelearning/content.md

 # The Hunt For A New Algorithm

-- We know that we need to look for an algorithm treats the data as related
+- We know that we need to look for an algorithm where the combination of data points has an affect
 - We're still looking for a supervised learning algorithm as we have training data with known results
 - Ideally also something that we don't have to be a math genius for!